-At the same time in 1903, Eastman concluded the purchase of the highly successful Century Camera Company, which was also in Rochester, and made Century's three owners/investors directors in his company to manage Kodak's Century for the amateur market where his Eastman Kodak Company was overwhelmmingly successful.
+In December 1899 when five camera manufacturers combined to form the Rochester Optical and Camera Company (ROC), George Eastman was not at first antagonistic toward the merger.
+But he soon judged that the newly forming company, which did not manufacture film or glass plates, was a threat to his business if they turned to the mass production of small simple cameras for the amateur market where his Eastman Kodak Company was overwhelmmingly successful.
 He threatened William Carlton, president of Rochester Optical, with an injunction to stop the merger because they were monopolizing the camera industry, but later relented when Carlton agreed to make Eastman Kodak's stores the exclusive sellers of ROC cameras in the United States.
 This allowed Eastman to control the distribution and sales of ROC cameras nationwide and would eventually lead to ROC failure in 1903.